List of Please Save My Earth characters: Haruhiko Kazama

 Haruhiko Kazama (笠間春彦, Kazama Haruhiko), unlike Sakura and Daisuke, does not see the advertisement in Boo! magazine.
 Rin runs into him in a uniform store and realizes who he is.
 Haruhiko is racked with guilt over the terrible thing he did to Shion in his previous life.
 As such he does everything that Rin tells him, including claiming that he is the reincarnation of Shion.
 This turns out to be an inspired move.
 Between Rin's machinations and the piecing together of their moon memories, the other reincarnates begin to fear Haruhiko and what he may be doing to them, even though Haruhiko has not actually done a single thing to any of them.
-Haruhiko has a very weak heart, due to his excessive use of his ESP when he was younger.
+Haruhiko has a very weak heart, due to his excessive use of his extra-sensory perception when he was younger.
 Haruhiko resembles Shion physically, because Shukaido was obsessed with him when he died.
 This explained when Haruhiko mentions that his mother is half Indian (making Haruhiko 3/4 Japanese and 1/4 Indian).
 At the end of the manga, he becomes a writer.

 His previous life, Shukaido, was the team's physician.
 Shukaido tended to stay in the background for the most part.
 He was in love with Mokuren, as all the male team members were at some point.
 Shukaido was presented as calm, intelligent, and well-mannered.
 He was good friends with Gyokuran and Shion during college, and often tried to speak with Shion to defuse his anger over Gyokuran's popularity.
 Shukaido managed to synthesize a vaccine for the virus that was killing the moon team, however, by that time he had already acquired the virus and only he, Mokuren, and Shion were left.
 Shukaido was only able to synthesize a single dose, and injected it into Shion.
 He injected Mokuren with a placebo and claimed that it inoculated her.
 Shukaido did this to punish Shion because he knew that Shion had raped her.